 Every year, a huge amount of tourists visit the Isle of Skye so the local authorities have had to introduce additional car parks to cater for the demand.
 Many of these are still in construction but help to manage the traffic flow along single-track roads.

 These larger car parks close to the major attractions such as The Quiraing and The Old Man of Storr, all come with a charge.
 The cost is £3 for up to three hours and £5 for up to 6 hours.
-The Fairy Pool car park costs £5 per visit and there is currently a car park under construction close to the Fairy Glen.
+The Fairy Pools car park costs £5 per visit and there is currently a car park at the Fairy Glen.

 All of the money generated through car park fees is put back into maintaining local facilities (for example toilets at the Fairy Pools and Old Man of Storr car parks) and the hiking trails themselves.